service-mesh-performance/service-mesh-performance/docs/collections/_posts/2020-05-21-meshmark-explained.md

 ---
-title: MeshMark explained
+slug: MeshMark explained
 subtitle: MeshMark explained
-image: assets/img/smi-conformance.svg
+image: /assets/img/smi-conformance.svg
 alt: MeshMark explained
 date: 2020-05-21 12:15:05 +0000
-category: test
+category: spec
 layout: page
 caption:
   title: MeshMark explained
   subtitle: Through the eyes of a consumer
-  thumbnail: assets/img/container-crane.svg
+  thumbnail: /assets/img/container-crane.svg
 ---

 An introduction to MeshMark might be best explained through a simple story that we can all relate to.
 As a consumer, when you make a purchase, there are generically two methods by which we determine our happiness about making any given purchase.